 The best online medical assistant programs offer externships and provide support and preparation for voluntary certification exams.
 Some programs even offer specializations in administrative or clinical work.
 Certifications are not legally required, but employers favor candidates with extra credentials.
 Most medical assistant certifications are interchangeable and designate the holder’s qualifications to perform entry-level work as a medical assistant.
 Externship providers maintain close relationships with educational institutions, and many offer jobs to graduates.

-All medical assistant programs have laboratory and classroom components, which provide a foundation in medical terminology and human anatomy.
+All medical assistant programs have laboratory and classroom components that provide a foundation in medical terminology and human anatomy.
 A typical online medical assistant program also includes coursework in administrative procedures, clinical processes, medical ethics and law, pharmacology, and medical communications.
-Most online medical assistant programs require a supervised externship, which typically involves 160 to 200 hours of training at a clinic or a physician's office.
+Most online medical assistant programs require a supervised externship, which typically involves 160-200 hours of training at a clinic or a physician's office.

-This course covers practical topics relevant to performing clinical exam room procedures, such as taking vital signs, EKG, patient education, infection control, asepsis, preparation and administration of medications, treatment assistance, and medical emergencies.
+This course covers practical topics relevant to performing clinical exam room procedures, such as taking vital signs, EKGs, patient education, infection control, asepsis, preparation and administration of medications, treatment assisting, and medical emergencies.